dimitar-ivanov-ivanov/voltpay-writer/README.md

    - Final chunk gets choppy and heavy (4000ms+)
    - This may point to memory pressure, I/O bottlenecks, queueing, or GC buildup!
    - ![img.png](img.png)
-  - Fifth RUN (04/24/2025)
+  - 5th RUN - 25k records (04/24/2025)
-    - No Stop the world events, slow performance in generateUlid() because we take NODE_ID from env every time
+    - No Stop the world events, slow performance in generateUlid() because we take NODE_ID from environment for every record instead of taking once
     - Added 2 new brokers, and an additional service instance with 50 new consumer threads
-    - Overall performane is 220 tps
+    - Average records processed per second: 220 tps
-    - Best case 10k records in a second
-    - Worst case 59 records in a second
+    - Maximum records per second: 10k
+    - Minimum records per second: 59
     - I think I'm starting to hit hardware issues, still pretty good considering I am running this on my local machine.
-  - Sixth RUN
+  - 6th RUN - 25k records (04/24/2025)
     - Removed ``parallelStream`` and it greatly increased throughput
     - Average records processed per second: 1,233.34
-    - Maximum records per second: 25,000.00
-    - Minimum records per second: 47.39
-  - Seventh RUN - TODO
+  - 7th RUN (04/25/2025)
-    - Increase DB connection pool, reduce batch size, increase consumer threads
+    - reduce batch size to 250
+    - warmup with 3k,5k,15k, then load testing with 5k,10k,15k,25k
+    - results are from 30k records
+    - A lot more consistent average, we were about to hit **5400 records processed per second**
+  - 8th RUN (04/25/2025)
+    - make topic have 150 partitions
+    - add another instance of the writer(150 consumer threads total)
+    - increase the possible connections the DB can take to 150 (its 100 by default)
+    - warmup with 5k, 15k, 25k records, load testing with 5k, 10k, 15k, 20k
+    - for 25k records -> average: 3,186 records/second
+    - for 30k records -> average: 2,792 records/second
+    - for 30k records again -> 2,836 records/second
+    - overall it got worse because of resource contention for the consumer threads(150) and because of Kafka rebalancing
+    - this could yield better results on machine stronger than mine
+  - 9th RUN
+     - Produce the messages before turning on the consumers, keep the 150 threads and partitions for now.
+     - I'm suspecting that the producer(single-threaded) can't keep it